Elizabeth Hardwick was born on 27 July 1916 and died on 2 December 2007.

 - Art is a profession, not a shrine.

 Elizabeth Hardwick was an American literary critic, novelist, and short story writer.
 She was the author of three novels: The Ghostly Lover, The Simple Truth, and Sleepless Nights.
+As a novelist she is perhaps best known for Sleepless Nights, a partly autobiographical work about the transitory, poignant nature of human encounters.
 She was awarded a Guggenheim Fellowship in 1947.
+She was elected a fellow of the American Academy of Arts and Sciences in 1996.
 From 1949 to 1972 she was married to the poet, Robert Lowell.